pranjalcborty/blog/_posts/2025-12-19-observability-spring-ai-and-beyond.md

 query-frontend => Running
 ```

-## Distribute Tracing Integration (Grafana Tempo)
+## Distributed Tracing Integration (Grafana Tempo)

-For our project Tempo is almost an overkill, but the ease of use kind of justifies it!
+For our project, Tempo is almost an overkill, but the ease of use kind of justifies it!
 We'll have our Tempo instance configured first, with Zipkin as the tracing backend.

 ```yml
   tempo: